Heritage Walk Parley Common - Barrows - Dudsbury Camp - Church Lane (approx 5 miles)

 The east side is owned by Castle Rings, the large house to the north of the footpath.

 11. The Dudsbury -

-Now a popular public house for many years though it is closed temporary.
-It was built in 1928 as a gentleman's residence on one of the highest parts of the village with superb views from the east side across to the Isle of Wight.
+This has been a popular public house for many years though it is closed temporary.
+It was built in 1928 as a gentleman’s residence on one of the highest parts of the village with superb views from the east side across to the Isle of Wight.
 Romano-British pottery (made in the New Forest) was found when the footings were dug for the building.
 The old oak tree on the approach road is some 325 years old, one of the oldest trees in the village.